robertgagnon726/ai-codegen/README.md

 git add .
 ```

-- **Configuration File**: Place a configuration file named `aitests.config.json` in the root of your project to customize the locations and file names of your configuration files.
+- **Configuration File**: Place a configuration file named `aicodegen.config.json` in the root of your project to customize the locations and file names of your configuration files.
 See the Configuration section for details.

 ### Setting Up Your OpenAI API Key

 Before you can generate tests, you need to set up your OpenAI API key:

 ```
-aitests config set-key <YOUR_OPENAI_API_KEY>
+aicodegen config set-key <YOUR_OPENAI_API_KEY>
 ```

 Replace `<YOUR_OPENAI_API_KEY>` with your actual OpenAI API key.
 The tool will store this key locally for future requests.

 ## Configuration

-The AI Test Generation Tool uses a JSON configuration file named `aitests.config.json` in the root of your project.
+The AI Test Generation Tool uses a JSON configuration file named `aicodegen.config.json` in the root of your project.
 This configuration file allows you to define custom paths for ESLint, TypeScript, Jest, and other important context files.

-### Example Configuration (`aitests.config.json`):
+### Example Configuration (`aicodegen.config.json`):

 ```
 {